AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-03-05-gated-content/index.md

 ## Bypassing Poorly Gated Content

-Some of the worst in the content publishing industry—by which I mean the likes of Medium—aggressively gate their content the proper way.
+Some of the worst offenders gate their content the proper way.
 Rather than visually hiding their content with CSS and modals, they initially show a truncated view of the content and only reveal the rest if you're authenticated.
 They do this by tracking how many articles you've read (e.g., with [cookies](/blog/http-cookies/)); once you've hit your quota, they prompt you to log in to continue reading.
 Even if you inspect the network request for the page or disable JavaScript, you'll find that the server only ever returns a truncated portion of the article.
 You have to open the site incognito or clear your cookies to reset the counter.

-(A little-known workaround is to just not read Medium articles.
-It's remarkably effective.)

 Gating content is especially trivial if you happen to be server-rendering your site.
 If you're using Next.js or any similar framework that supports SSR out of the box, then all you have to do is check whether a user is authenticated on page request.
 If they aren't, you return the truncated content rather than the whole article.
 And for safe measure, maybe you also throw in one of those annoying modals that take up 90% of the screen.